- This chapter requires the following packages to be installed and attached:

 factor variables in R.

-levels() for retrieving and adding new factor levels to the attribute table:
+levels() for retrieving and adding new or replacing existing factor levels:

 Raster subsetting is done with the base R operator